7 Best Hiking Sandals in 2024

 How we test hiking sandals

-- We, ourselves, buy these hiking sandals for us to try on.
+• We, ourselves, buy these hiking sandals for us to test on the hikes.
 FYI, we do not tolerate brand-biased opinions here, so we strictly acquire them using our own funds.

-- We get to inform you everything about the shoes, from feel, fit, weight, durability, and more, all from our individual experiences.
-We hike in them on different terrains, may it be muddy, rocky, dry, or whatever.
-We also cross water streams, trek on ascends and descends, and pass different obstacles with these sandals.
+• We get to inform you everything about the sandals, from feel, fit, weight, durability, and more, all from our individual experiences.
+We hike in them on different terrains, whether muddy, rocky, dry.
+We also cross water streams and pass different obstacles.

 Best hiking sandals overall